 4.3 Analysis and results of performance indicator from passenger's perspective

-For this data analysis, data from people's perceptions is taken from a questionnaire survey.
-The Total no of respondents for the survey is 95.
-49 responded to Pokhara Yatyat and 45 responded for Begnastal Pokhara Yatyat.
+For this data analysis, data on people's perceptions is taken from a questionnaire survey.
+The Total number of respondents for the survey is 95.
+49 responded to Pokhara Yatayat, and 45 responded to Begnastal Pokhara Yatayat.

 Sample Size